2009 Honda Civic

 Controls are for the most part where they should be, but not necessarily as they should be.
 There's little symmetry in organization or shape of features and interfaces.
 It's not an unpleasant look, but one that requires some acclimation.
 Despite the seeming logic of the two-tier instrument display, we still haven't adjusted to the resulting weird pod draped over the top of the dash.

 The dash itself seems endlessly deep; splayed across its top, in front of the driver, is a hooded opening with a digital speedometer between LCD coolant temperature and fuel level gauges.
 Down below, in the more common place for instruments, a large, round, analog tachometer dominates the view through the top half of the steering wheel, with warning lights to either side.
 Outboard of this display are large, irregular vent registers.
-Instrument lighting is blue on most models but red on the Si's.
+Instrument lighting is blue on most models but red on the Si models.

 Centered in the dash above the climate control panel is a stereo control head with the pertinent accoutrements; unless you order navigation, in which case this space is shared by an LCD window combining the navigation display with audio settings.
 In the Hybrid, a selection of graphic depictions of the power system's functions and status occupies the same location.

 To the right of this squished pod-like arrangement, the dash curves away from the front seat passenger and houses two more horizontally oriented vent registers, again neither of which matches the other.
 A wide, but not especially deep glove box resides below a cabin-wide, clam shell-like notch dividing the upper and lower halves of the dash.